alinex/node-builder/src/man/builder.1.md

 extension.
 It works for live server but will break source maps for node-error and makes your coverage report unreadable.

-    > alinex-make -c compile ../node-error --uglify
+    > builder -c compile ../node-error --uglify

 Mostly this task will be added as prepublish script to the `package.json` like:

     "scripts": {
-      "prepublish": "node_modules/.bin/alinex-make compile -u"
+      "prepublish": "node_modules/.bin/builder -c compile -u"
     }

 Also this will make man files from mardown documents in `src/man` if they are referenced in the package.json.

-### Command `install`
+### Command `update`

 This task is a handy addition to include the npm install and npm update commands:

-    > alinex-make -c install               # from within the package directory
+    > builder -c update               # from within the package directory
-    > alinex-make -c install ./node-error  # or from anywhere else
+    > builder -c update ./node-error  # or from anywhere else

-Or give an directory and use update to also update all packages to the newest possible one.

-    > alinex-make -c install ../node-error --update
+At the end this task will list all direct subpackages which are outdated and may be updated in the package.json.

+    update and installation of package with dependent packages update ./
+    Install through npm
+    Update npm packages
+    List outdated packages
+    Package               Current  Wanted     Latest  Location
+    Nothing to upgrade in this package found.
+    Done.

 ### Command `test`